 Why is Business Planning Important?

-Following are just a few of the many reasons why business succession planning is so important.
+The following are just a few of the many reasons why business succession planning is so important.

-- The extent of business succession planning for most business owner’s is a simple will.
+- The extent of business succession planning for most business owners is a simple will.

 - The majority of small firms are likely to suffer financially if the owner were to die or have a long-term disability.
-Yet, only 20% have business life insurance and 18% have business disability insurance.
+Yet, only 20% have business life insurance, and 18% have business disability insurance.
 Source: LIMRA’s “Small World: Trends in the U.S. Small Business Market,” 2012

-- Ninety-Five percent of small business owners acknowledge the importance of exit and succession planning; only one in eight have a written plan for leadership continuity.
+- Ninety-Five percent of small business owners acknowledge the importance of exit and succession planning; only one in eight has a written plan for leadership continuity.
 Family Business, Your Most Important Issue, Successfully Passing It On!
 Forbes 2012

-- Even though nearly 70% of family businesses would like to pass their business on to the next generation, only 30% will actually be successful at transitioning to the next generation.
+- Even though nearly 70% of family businesses would like to pass their business on to the next generation, only 30% will be successful at transitioning to the next generation.
 Peak Family Business Survey, 2011.

 - A recent global survey by RBC Wealth Management and Scorpio Partnership found “the majority of business owners are relatively unprepared to pass on their financial legacy.”